 Painful experiences can leave us feeling fractured or cause us to disown certain emotions or even parts of who we are.
 In therapy we can learn to nurture these parts of ourselves and move towards wholeness, authenticity, and healing.
 Together we can honor the ways in which we adapted to pain or trauma (e.g. emotional, relational, sexual, familial, racial) and explore the impact of those adaptations on current self-worth, mental health, and relationships.
 We can also examine how our individual experiences are informed by our identities, communities, and systems of privilege or oppression.

 I identify as a queer, white, cisgender woman and am committed to cultivating cultural humility through self-reflection, consultation, and education.
-I work with individual adults and youth (11 years or older).
 Outside of work, I practice my own self-care by walking River, tending to an ever-growing collection of houseplants, attending live music, and reading books while sipping too many cups of coffee.

 It's our range of experience that helps our clients benefit from treatment that's as unique as they are.